opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 ## Adding template metadata

 The following example uses the `meta` parameter to add metadata to the index template.
-All metadata is stored in the cluster state:
+All metadata is stored in the cluster state.

 ```json
 PUT /_component_template/meta_template